 Our Board of Directors approves our overall market risk objectives, which include market risk management strategies, policies, and procedures.
-The Chief Financial Officer and the Chief Risk Officer are responsible for the establishment of market risk management policies and standards for the governance and monitoring of market risk at a corporate level.
+The Chief Credit and Financial Risk Officer, in conjunction with the Head of Liquidity, Market, and Capital Risk Oversight, is responsible for the establishment of market risk management policies and standards for the governance and monitoring of market risk at a corporate level.

-The market risk positions for the Company and each of the Banks are calculated separately and in aggregate, and analyzed against pre-established limits.
-Results are reported to the Asset Liability Committee monthly and to the Risk Committee of the Board of Directors no less than quarterly.
-Management is authorized to utilize financial instruments as outlined in our policies to manage market risk exposure.
-For further information on our market risk management and structure of the organization, see "MD&A-Risk Management-Market Risk Management" in our Q1 2022 Form 10-Q and 2021 Form 10-K.
+The market risk position is calculated and analyzed against pre-established limits.
+We use industry accepted techniques to analyze and measure interest rate and foreign exchange risk and we perform sensitivity analysis to identify our risk exposures under a broad range of scenarios.
+Results are reported to the Asset Liability Committee monthly and to the Risk Committee no less than quarterly.
+Management is authorized to utilize financial instruments as outlined in our policy to actively manage market risk exposure.
+For further information on our market risk management and structure of the organization, see "Part II-Item 7.
+MD&A-Risk Management-Market Risk Management" in our 2023 Form 10-K.